smian0/mcp-agile-flow/src/mcp_agile_flow/cursor_rules/950-visual-test-output.md

 - Use color coding when available to distinguish between different types of data
 - Include visual indicators for success/failure states
 - Employ tables, formatted JSON, and other visual structures to improve readability
-- Add clear visual separation between test cases
+- Add clear visual separation between test cases using panels with descriptive titles
 - Implement rich diff displays for failed assertions
 - Group tests logically by category or functionality
 - Provide category-based summaries at the end of test runs
 - Include line numbers in test output for easier navigation in the IDE
 - Use file:line::Class.test_name format for test identifiers
+- Include both test descriptions and test outputs within the same panel for improved clarity
+- Display actual outputs directly below expected outputs for easier comparison
+- Use check marks (✅) or X marks (❌) as visual indicators for pass/fail status
 - Install necessary visualization libraries in project dependencies:
   - `rich`: For colored, formatted console output with tables and panels
   - `tabulate`: For simple ASCII tables when rich is not available